RustyStriker/bevy_physimple/GETTING_STARTED.md

 - Gravity
 - Applying movement(except for `With<Vel>` entities)
-- Actually reacting to the collision events(tho it might change)
+- Actually reacting to the collision events(solving is done automatically)

 Now I know you might be asking youself: